-Turning 40 can provide a lot of perspective on life … here are 40 lessons I’ve learned in 40 years!
+Turning 40 can bring a lot of perspective on life … here are 40 lessons I’ve learned in 40 years!

 I just turned 40.